cloudmesh-community/sp20-516-251/datacenter.md

 :o2: all perids are wrong

 Renewal energy, also called future enegry.
 It derives from earth’s natural resources, such as wind, ocean,etc. Which energy is the best replacement for data centers to reduce carbon emission?
 I would say wind energy.
 It's clean, free and most readily available renewable energy source.
 As a clean fuel source, the usage of wind energy produces a significant reduction in air pollution and is available in abundant supply.
-Most notably, this form of power is one of the lowest-priced, renewable energy technologies available today, costing users only four to six cents per kilowatt-hour.[5]
-Although, wind energy might not suitable for all data centers based on location, weather and capacity.
+Most notably, this form of power is one of the lowest-priced, renewable energy technologies available today, costing users only four to six cents per kilowatt-hour.Although, wind energy might not suitable for all data centers based on location, weather and capacity.